 Beyond what Sharma describes as the ‘bread-and-butter’ aspects of the business, he is also passionate about helping companies increase shareholder value by strategising business development growth outside Singapore and, in particular, into Africa.
 Even though Sharma admits having a soft spot for Kenya, the main impetus for him in wanting to bring Singapore companies into Africa was really based around the opportunities that he believed were available.

-‘Margins in Africa are higher than in South-East Asia, trade between Singapore and Africa has been growing at a compounded rate of around 5.2% since 2005 and, today, trade value for the whole continent still stands at only around US$20bn,’ he says.
+‘Margins in Africa are higher than in South-East Asia.
+Trade between Singapore and Africa has been growing at a compound rate of around 5.2% since 2005 and, today, trade value for the whole continent still stands at only around US$20bn,’ he says.
 ‘Frankly, that’s not a lot.
 We should be at least three to four times that figure.’

 Sharma, however, cautions that Africa is a huge continent made up of 54 countries and 1.2 billion people, and that a good strategy is required for breaking into the market.
-For now, he believes that East and Central Africa provide several distinct advantages as a launch point including ‘being an English-speaking five or six countries, having a highly educated workforce, and having legislation and taxation rules that are very much based on the familiar English system’, and Nairobi, the capital of Kenya, is the ideal location to set up a company.
+For now, he believes that East and Central Africa provide several distinct advantages as a launch point, including ‘being an English-speaking five or six countries, having a highly educated workforce, and having legislation and taxation rules that are very much based on the familiar English system’, with Nairobi, the capital of Kenya, being the ideal location to set up a company.

-In terms of sectors that have potential, Sharma has identified several, including infrastructure (demand for roads, railways and bridges); and real estate, retail and advisory services, which is booming thanks to the growing middle-class population, expected to become the world’s largest by 2030.
+In terms of sectors that have potential, Sharma has identified several, including infrastructure (demand for roads, railways and bridges), real estate, retail and advisory services, which are booming thanks to the growing middle-class population – expected to become the world’s largest by 2030.

-To date, Sharma has assisted a Singapore-headquartered engineering firm to acquire a Kenyan-based company, advising on the due diligence and overall deal, and set up ‘look-see’ trips and arranged meetings for a fintech company, real estate and service company.
-Going forward, his objective is to have at least 50% of his income from Africa; to achieve this, the governments involved need to sign double-taxation agreements to assist Singapore companies in achieving better tax reliefs.
+To date, Sharma has assisted a Singapore-headquartered engineering firm to acquire a Kenyan-based company, advising on the due diligence and overall deal, and set up ‘look-see’ trips and arranged meetings for fintech, real estate and service companies.
+His objective is to have at least 50% of his income from Africa.
+To accomplish this, the governments involved need to sign double-taxation agreements.

 He attributes his success in the African market to conscientious efforts in embedding himself within the local economy.
-For example, AASK has a strategic relationship with one of the largest law firms in Africa, Anjarwalla & Khanna.
+For example, AASK has a strategic relationship with Anjarwalla & Khanna, one of the largest law firms in Africa.
 ‘When I started this initiative, I studied which sectors of the economy were doing well,’ he says.
 ‘Today, I continue to visit Kenya and other countries in the region every six weeks, and that is what enables me to stay intimately in touch with the markets there.

 Looking back at his decision to become an accountant more than two decades ago, Sharma believes that it has made all the difference in helping him to get where he is today.
 While he may have initially chosen to be an accountant because of his ability with numbers and the profession’s reputation for stability, his qualifications have opened many more doors.

-Being an ACCA member since the mid 1990s has also allowed Sharma to work seamlessly in numerous countries throughout his career.
+Being an ACCA member since the mid-1990s has also allowed Sharma to work seamlessly in numerous countries throughout his career.
 ‘ACCA is one of the largest brand names in the world.
-Anywhere you go in the world, people recognise it,’ he says.
+People recognise it anywhere you go,’ he says.
 ‘The network has allowed me to meet many different people from different organisations and develop a lot of meaningful relationships.’